What are dental implants?

 How long does it take?

 During your consultation, you will undergo a thorough oral examination.
 We will require a 3D X-ray called a Cone Beam Computed Tomography (CBCT) scan.
-This provides very accurate information to how much bone is available and proximity to other critical structures in the jaw bone, such as nerves and blood vessels.
-If teeth have to be removed, then we normally wait 6-12 weeks before placing the implant, although there are a few cases were we can place the crown immediately after the tooth has been removed.
+This provides very accurate information on how much bone is available and proximity to other critical structures in the jaw bone, such as nerves and blood vessels.
+If teeth have to be removed, then we normally wait 6-12 weeks before placing the implant, although there are a few cases where we can place the crown immediately after the tooth has been removed.

 - Surgical Procedure

 The artificial titanium tooth root is secured into the jaw bone via a surgical procedure below the gum line.
 Surgery can take between 1-2 hours, it depends on the number of implants and jaw anatomy.
 The implant is then either buried under the gum or left with a small smooth screw head protruding just through the gum.
 It is generally left unloaded like this for three months while the bone integrates around the threads of the titanium implant.
 In some cases, we are able to place a crown immediately on the implants after surgery, but this is case dependant.
-Some patients do not have enough bone in the potential implants site, in these cases we can use highly predictable bone regeneration/grafting procedures which help rebuild the lost bone.
+Some patients do not have enough bone in the potential implant site, in these cases we can use highly predictable bone regeneration/grafting procedures which help rebuild the lost bone.
 The type of bone substitute we use is case dependent and will always be discussed after you have the results of your CBCT scan.

-There will be some mild discomfort when the anaesthetic wears off.
+There will be some mild discomfort when the anesthetic wears off.
 You will be given specific instruction on what medication to take and how to look after the surgical site.
 The implant will begin to fuse and merge with the surrounding bone (osseo-integration).
 The time taken for this process to occur depends on the healing capabilities of the individual and if any bone grafting was carried out.
 Simple cases take 3 months for integration, whereas grafted cases can take up to 9 months.

 - Fitting of the implant crown